Lin Dan: 2005: Sudirman and World Cup success

-2006
+2006: World Champion, Second All England and Thomas Cup triumph

-Lin started the season by reaching the semifinals of the German Open, and had a same result in China Masters and China Open.
+Lin started the season by reaching the semi-finals of the German Open, and had a same result in China Masters and China Open.
 He failed to win the Malaysia Open in June, which saw his opponent Lee Chong Wei produce a superb display to save the title after being 13–20 down in the deciding game, and also lost to Taufik Hidayat in Asian Games final.

 However, he won six individual titles in the season.
 He recaptured the All England Open, and won the Chinese Taipei, Macau, Hong Kong, and Japan Opens.
 Most significantly, in Madrid, Spain that September he won his first world title after beating his compatriot Bao Chunlai in the final.

 In May, Lin and his teammates had extended China's Thomas Cup reign by shutting out Denmark 3–0 for a second consecutive title.
+In October, he won his second World Cup men's singles title.

-2007
+2007: Consecutive World title, Third All England and Second Sudirman Cup

 Lin Dan entered 2007 with a loss to South Korea's Park Sung-hwan in the round of 16 at the Malaysia Open.
-A week later he captured the Korea Open by defeating Chinese teammate Chen Jin in the final.
+A week later, he captured the Korea Open by defeating Chinese teammate Chen Jin in the final.
 He went on to win the German Open and then the All England championships again, crushing compatriot Chen Yu 21–13, 21–12.
 In June, Lin Dan was part of the Chinese Sudirman Cup team that retained the cup after beating Indonesia 3–0 in the final at Glasgow, Scotland.
-Later in the season Lin Dan defeated Wong Choong Hann of Malaysia and became the China Masters champion for 2007.
-In August, Lin Dan extended his reign as the world champion when he beat Indonesia's Sony Dwi Kuncoro 21–11, 22–20 in the final of the tournament held in Kuala Lumpur, Malaysia.
-Lin Dan thus became the first man since Yang Yang to win back to back world championships.
+Later in the season Lin defeated Wong Choong Hann of Malaysia and became the China Masters champion for 2007.
+In August, Lin extended his reign as the World Champion when he beat Indonesia's Sony Dwi Kuncoro 21–11, 22–20 in the final of the tournament held in Kuala Lumpur, Malaysia.
+Lin Dan thus became the first man since Yang Yang to win back to back World Championships.
+He then won his third Denmark Open title, and ended the year by claiming his fourth Hong Kong Open title.